A comprehensive investment policy statement is vital to your foundation sustaining its organizational purpose and achieving its giving goals.

 Protect the corpus

 Some organizations adopt separate spending and withdrawal policy documents.
-Others include spending and withdrawal guidelines within the IPS.
-In either case, how the organization chooses to manage its spending can have a dramatic impact on the corpus, and may result in unintended spend down.
+Others include spending and withdrawal guidelines within the investment policy statement.
+In either case, how the organization chooses to manage its spending can have a dramatic impact on the corpus and may result in unintended spend down.

 When markets have down years, portfolio returns may be less than the targeted average annual rate of return.
-Spending at the 5% level in these years can trigger an unanticipated spend down of the corpus, unless prudent advance plans have been adopted in the spending and withdrawal sections of the financial governance documents.
+Spending at the 5% level in these years can trigger an unanticipated spend down of the corpus unless.
+That is, unless the foundation adopts prudent advance plans in the spending and withdrawal sections of the financial governance documents.

 Even though changes in fiduciary and trust statutes have given trustees greater latitude in spending interest, dividends, and capital gains above the historic dollar value of the initial corpus, it can still be a challenge to manage the variable portfolio returns and mandatory spending levels.